-Not enough is known about prescription drug use in pregnancy, say expertsApril 27th, 2012 in Obstetrics & gynaecology /
+Not enough is known about prescription drug use in pregnancy, say expertsApril 27, 2012 in Medicine & Health / Obstetrics & gynaecology

 Prescription drug use during pregnancy is prevalent, however, not enough is known about the adverse effects they may have on the developing fetus, concludes a new review published in The Obstetrician & Gynaecologist (TOG) today.